nargesbh/house-price-prediction/README.md

 # House Price Prediction
 ![logo](price-pred.jpg)

 This repository contains the code and documentation for a machine learning project aimed at predicting house prices.
-In this project, we explore various machine learning models, data preprocessing techniques, and data analysis to build an accurate house price prediction model.
+In this project, I explore various machine learning models, data preprocessing techniques, and data analysis to build an accurate house price prediction model.

 ## Table of Contents